 Lessons from Shtokman

-Just imagine that for years the European gas world had known that Russia has a gas problem but they always said to themselves – don’t worry, Shtokman is going to solve that.
-And at the same time, European players advanced that Europe would never match the prices Asians pay for their Natural Gas.
+Just imagine that for years the European gas world had known that Russia had a gas problem but they always said to themselves – don’t worry, Shtokman is going to solve that.
+At the same time, European players advanced that Europe would never match the prices Asians pay for their Natural Gas.

 Let’s take a look at Shtokman.
 About 600 km from the shore in the Barents Sea, the field itself is at a spot where the water is about 600 meters deep.
 That’s not too bad you will say, as the world has dealt with worse.
 There are deep sea developments that are farther from the coast and 600 meters is hardly getting an offshore driller out of his armchair.